cloudtruth/config-catalyst/README.md

 Clone your repo(s) to local disk to allow Config Catalyst to find the supported file types.

-You will need a CloudTruth [API token](https://app.cloudtruth.io/organization/api) to complete the process.
+To complete the process, you will need a CloudTruth [API token](https://app.cloudtruth.io/organization/api).

-Use your existing account or create a free [CloudTruth account](https://app.cloudtruth.io/signup) to get an API token.
+To get an API token, use your existing account or create a free [CloudTruth account](https://app.cloudtruth.io/signup).

 # Usage

-## Procesing a directory tree (the easy method)
+## Processing a directory tree (the easy method)
 You can feed a directory of files into the `walk-directories` command, which will find all files matching the supplied types and parse them into CloudTruth config formats.
 If you supply your CLOUDTRUTH_API_KEY via docker, the data will be uploaded to your CloudTruth account.

 ```